ghazalrafiei/Final-DB-Project/README.md

-# Final Database Course Project - Winter 2020
+# Final Database Course Project - Fall 2020

 A program for managing database and doing crud operations on different tables.